jwwangchn/NWD/README.md

 This is the official code for the [NWD](https://arxiv.org/abs/2110.13389).
 The expanded method is received by the ISPRS JP & RS in 2022.

+## Installation

+You can refer to MMDetection to install and run this project.

+[mmcv-aitod](https://github.com/jwwangchn/mmcv-aitod) needs to be installed.
+[cocoapi-aitod](https://github.com/jwwangchn/cocoapi-aitod) can be used to evaluate performance on AI-TOD.

 ## Citation
 ```